petarov/apple-mdm-clients/README.md

 Among other technical goals, this library aims to use as few external dependencies as possible.

-## Device Assignment Client
+## Device Assignment Client (Automated Device Enrollment)

     Status: Testing ...

 Manage your organization's Apple Business Manager (`ABM`) devices.
-Device assignment, previously known as "The Device Enrollment
-Program `(DEP)`" allows for creating device enrollment profiles and assigning them to your organization's devices.
+ADE, previously known as "The Device Enrollment Program `(DEP)`" allows for creating device enrollment profiles and assigning them to your organization's devices.

 In order to use the Java client it is required that you already have created a valid device assignment token on ABM.